bhanup6/ApproveAWSCert/README.md

 ## Contributing

 Contributions to improve the script are welcome.
-Please feel free to submit a Pull Request.

 ## License